Particular/NServiceBus.Storage.MongoDB/docs/README.md

 By default collections will be named after the saga data type `Name` property in lower case.
 To support the `NServiceBus.MongoDB` project, which uses the unaltered saga data types `Name` property, the collection naming convention can be overridden.

+For example: a saga class named `SampleSaga` will result in a MongoDB collection named `samplesaga`.

 ### Version Element

 MongoDB does not provide concurrency control.
 An incrementing integer, combined with filters during document updates, is used to implement a concurrency control system.